dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmassoc/README.md

                                           by default
     --trust-store-type <storetype>        type of key store with trusted certificates, PKCS12 by default
-    --uid-suffix <suffix>                 specify suffix to be appended to the Study, Series and SOP
-                                          Instance UID of the sent
-                                          object(s).
     --user <name>                         negotiate user identity with
                                           specified user name
     --user-jwt <token>                    negotiate user identity with